KonstErz/s_web_project/README.md

 Can check if Python finds Django module:

-    python3 -m django --version
+    python -m django --version

 5. This project can work on 2 databases: MySQL (by default) and SQLite 3.
-You need to go to the MySQL console client (from the root password) and create a database for the Django web application to work:
+You need to go to the MySQL console client (from the root password) and create a database for the Django web application to work (you can learn more about working with MySQL from the documentation on the [official website](https://dev.mysql.com/doc/mysql-getting-started/en/)):

     ```
     mysql -u root -p